 In approaching the outbreak of World War II, it must be accepted that British excesses during the war of independence of 1919-1922 were still very strong in the nation’s memory.
 The fact that Ireland was partitioned was also an open sore; however, it was one that de Valera was willing to put up within the meantime.

 In the event, the day after Britain declared war on Germany, de Valera made it clear that Ireland would not be coerced into taking sides by either the Allied powers or the Axis powers.
 Ireland would be neutral and in this, he was supported by the vast majority of Irish people.
-He did, however, recognize that a neutral country could also be invaded and in view of that he agreed that if the Nazis did invade British troops would be invited in to help repel the invaders.
+He did, however, recognize that a neutral country could also be invaded.
+In view of that, he agreed that if the Nazis did invade British troops would be invited in to help repel the invaders.

 De Valera’s neutrality was not absolute.
 He allowed Irishmen to freely join the Allied armies and up to 40,000 did along with many thousands of northern Catholics and Protestants.
 Another 200,000 civilians crossed over to Britain to work in the mines and factories.
 Many were also conscripted into the British forces.

 German prisoners in Éire, seamen, pilots, etc were hunted down and imprisoned.
-Headlands around the Irish coasts were numbered and highlighted in order to aid Allied navigators and during the blitz of Belfast, de Valera allowed the southern Fire Service to cross the border to give assistance.
+Headlands around the Irish coasts were numbered and highlighted in order to aid Allied navigators.
+During the Belfast blitz, de Valera allowed the southern Fire Service to cross the border to give assistance.
 In the latter part of the conflict, the RAF was allowed to erect radar posts on Irish territory.

 Another move made by de Valera was the introduction of internment without trial.
 He knew that the IRA could sour things up so he moved against them to such a degree that the organization was broken.
 During these times six IRA men lost their lives on the gallows.